FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Tutorials.md

 ## Preliminaries

-1. Use the instructions on the [Running the FarmData2 Development Environment](https://github.com/FarmData2/FarmData2/blob/development/docs/install/codespaces.md) to "Restart your FarmData2 Development Environment in Codespaces."
+1. Restart your FarmData2 Development Environment in Codespaces.
+2. Synchronize your `development` branch with the upstream `development` branch.
-2. Create and switch to a new feature branch from the FarmData2 `development` branch for this assignment.
+3. Create and switch to a new feature branch from the FarmData2 `development` branch for this assignment.
    - Be sure to give your feature branch a descriptive name.
-3. Create a new directory in the `FarmData2/modules/farm_fd2_school` directory named `03-Vue1` for your work on this assignment.
+4. Create a new directory in the `FarmData2/modules/farm_fd2_school` directory named `03-Vue1` for your work on this assignment.
-4. All of the files that you use or create during this assignment should be contained in your `03-Vue1` directory.
+5. All of the files that you use or create during this assignment should be contained in your `03-Vue1` directory.

 ## Getting Started with Vue.js 3